-We build international collaboration to inform our domestic transition, share New Zealand’s climate change story and to ensure New Zealand is complying with our international obligations.
+We build international collaboration to encourage ambitious global climate action, support our domestic transition, share New Zealand’s climate change story and to ensure New Zealand is complying with our international obligations.

 UNFCCC COP26, Glasgow (November 2021)

 Due to the ongoing COVID-19 global pandemic, the 26th Conference of the Parties to the UNFCCC was postponed from December 2020 until 1–12 November 2021.

 COP26 is a pivotal moment as the Paris Agreement passes the five year mark.
 The UK plans for the COP are grounded by thematic ‘campaigns’ on energy, transport, nature-based solutions, finance, and adaptation and mitigation.
 The four goals set are: to secure global net zero by mid-century and keep 1.5 degrees within reach, adapt to protect communities and natural habitats, mobilise finance, and work together on delivery, including the delivery of a completed Paris Rulebook – see more on the UKCOP26 website(external link).